BernardZhao/docs/services/web/django.md

 Django is a popular web framework for Python applications.
-At the OCF, you can host it using our regular web hosting, though for groups with virtual hosting, we strongly recommend instead using our [[application hosting service|doc services/webapps]] instead, as it provides a first-class solution for webapps.
+At the OCF, you can host it using our regular web hosting, though for groups with virtual hosting, we strongly recommend instead using our [application hosting service](/docs/services/webapps) instead, as it provides a first-class solution for webapps.

 ## Running a Django app